© DESIGNA 2024

 SUBMISSION OF ABSTRACTS

-The extended abstract must be submitted electronically, by June 1st, 2024, through the submission platform found on the conference’s website (www.designa.ubi.pt).
+The extended abstract must be submitted electronically, by June 1st (1st Call) / June 30th, 2024 (2nd Call), through the submission platform found on the conference’s website (www.designa.ubi.pt).
 Each proposal will be automatically assigned an identification code which will allow it to be anonymously assigned to two scientific reviewers.
 This code (ID) will also be necessary at different moments to identify the submitted proposal until the dates of the Conference.

 In order to guarantee the necessary anonymity, the submitted file must not contain any element that allows the identification of the author(s), under penalty of exclusion.
 This information must only be provided when filling in the data requested on the submission platform.